marespadafor/replication_gambling/README.md

 This document explains the data source and how to use the replication materials for Espadafor & Martínez (2021).
-All the code and data will be published in Harvard Dataverse once the paper is accepted for publication.
+All the code and data will be also published and available in Harvard Dataverse once the paper is accepted for publication.

-Please email us: maria.canizares@eui & sergi.martinez@eui.eu
+Please email us: maria.canizares@eui.eu & sergi.martinez@eui.eu

 # Data description